Sunrise, Florida: Sports

-Sunrise's FLA Live Arena is the home of the Florida Panthers of the National Hockey League.
+Sunrise's Amerant Bank Arena is the home of the Florida Panthers of the National Hockey League.
 The arena also hosts concerts, circuses, ice shows and other events.
 The venue's 2011 first-quarter, non-hockey attendance numbers ranked No. 4 in the United States and No. 17 in the world based on calculations by entertainment trade publication Pollstar.
+On June 24, 2024, the Panthers won their first Stanley Cup, with a 2-1 victory over the Edmonton Oilers, in the seventh game of the finals, on home ice in front of their fans.
+The Panthers repeated as champions in 2025, beating the Edmonton Oilers again in the finals 4 games to 2.

-In 2015, the local girls youth soccer club Sunrise l9veSC recorded 3 state championships out of 6 age groups (U14, U15, and U17).
+In 2015, the local girls youth soccer club Sunrise Soccer recorded three state championships out of six age groups (U14, U15, and U17).
 In 2016, the U15 and U17 teams qualified for the US Youth Soccer National League with the U15 finishing second and the U17 finishing third.

 In 2010, Sunrise finished the complete renovation and rebranding of its executive course, Seven Bridges at Springtree Golf Club.
 The 67-acre facility first opened in 1972.
 It now features a 7,000-square-foot clubhouse with a pro shop, locker rooms and a 120-seat dining area available for breakfast, lunch and catered events.

 The City also operates the 15-court Sunrise Tennis Club, three pools, and more than 250 acres of park land.

 The Sunrise Suns Wheelchair Basketball Team originally began as a recreational team under the umbrella of Spinal Cord Injury Support Group, Broward chapter.
 Dr Lauren Lerner, Fran Wade and Sue Krinsky all of HealthSouth Sunrise Rehabilitation Hospital as well as members of the board of directors for the Spinal Cord Injury Support Group saw a need to develop a wheelchair basketball program for the disabled.